The Ultimate Guide to Designing your Kitchen

 Laminate worktops are a cheaper option and can be made to look like a variety of natural materials.
 While easy to maintain, the drawback here is that they are less durable.

-For ambient lighting, you want to space your lights out so that when all the lights are on the entire room is bathed in a lovely, even light.
-However, to give you more control over the lighting of the kitchen, dimmer switches are incredibly useful, allowing you to create a cosy atmosphere for dinner guests.
+For ambient lighting, you want to space your lights out so that the entire room is bathed in a lovely, even light when all the lights are on.
+However, to give you more control over the kitchen's lighting, dimmer switches are handy, allowing you to create a cosy atmosphere for dinner guests.

-If your kitchen doubles as a workspace, perhaps standing or desk lamp would work for you.
+If your kitchen doubles as a workspace, perhaps a standing or desk lamp would work for you.

 Finally, to add a bit of flair, accent lighting can be used to highlight specific areas.
 For example, an LED strip light could shine from underneath the cabinets onto the floor.

-When it comes to your colour scheme, it’s critical to take a holistic approach and consider how all the elements of your kitchen are going to come together to create a pleasing effect overall.
+When it comes to your colour scheme, it’s critical to take a holistic approach and consider how all the elements of your kitchen will come together to create a pleasing effect overall.
 Your kitchen cabinets, walls and ceiling, flooring, and worktops need to complement each other.

 This does not mean they all need to be the same or similar colours; boldly contrasting colours can look amazing!
 But they do need to work well together.

-How you combine the colour of these features is really up to you, so have fun and experiment with different designs before deciding.
+How you combine these features' colour is really up to you, so have fun and experiment with different designs before deciding.

-For a safe bet, start with a nice neutral colour for your cabinets, such as white or ivory.
+For a safe bet, start with nice neutral colour for your cabinets, such as white or ivory.
 Next, choose another natural colour for the walls.
 For the worktops, a nice light wood, such as oak, ties in perfectly.
-Finally, the darkness of a slate stone floor will bring out the combination of neutral colours above to complete the look.
+Finally, a slate stone floor's darkness will bring out the combination of neutral colours above to complete the look.